 If you’re feeling creative, you could also cover some card with foil and slide it behind your radiator.
 This will reflect heat back into the room, warming it up faster and making your home more efficient.
 For the less creative, you can also buy ready-made radiator reflectors.

 Replace washers and fix dripping taps to save water and stop yourself paying for water that you’re not using.
 If you need help with leaking taps, you could find a local plumber who could fix them for you.

 Keep your drains and gutters clear from leaves to help prevent blockages, leaks and damage to your walls and roof.

 5. Learn how to find and use your stop tap

 Make sure you know where your inside stop valve is, as you may need to turn your water off quickly in an emergency.
 Most are under the kitchen sink.

 Keep the name and number of a qualified plumber, so you can call them quickly if you need to.
 Also check your home insurance covers your pipes.

 A boiler breaking down over winter can be a pain, let alone the cost of a plumber to fix it.
 Prevent breakdowns by getting a service every year.

 Welcome to your winning team

-We’re working with B&Q to help you beat winter - with our great tips and their excellent range of products, you’ll be fully equipped to protect your home from the cold.
+We’re working with B&Q to help you beat winter.
+With our tips and their great range of products, you’ll be fully equipped to protect your home from the cold.
 Learn more about our partnership.